Occupational Therapy

 Coordinator of Academic Fieldwork, Associate Professor of Occupational Therapy

-As academic fieldwork coordinator, I work collaboratively with agencies, practitioners, and students to provide a wide variety of fieldwork opportunities, including the option for an international fieldwork experience.
-I contributed to the development of the fieldwork program and curriculum of the current occupational therapy doctorate program.
-I am an active member of the American Occupational Therapy Association, Academic Leadership Council, and the North Dakota Occupational Therapy Association.
+I am an active member of the American Occupational Therapy Association, the Academic Leadership Council, and the North Dakota Occupational Therapy Association.
 I have presented short courses and poster presentations at the American Occupational Therapy Association annual conference.
-My research interests are in the areas of fieldwork education and aging in place.
+My research interests are in fieldwork education and aging in place.

 Kevin Anderson, PhD